emtee40/SurvivalManual-wiki/Medicine.md

 * Cool the dressings or clean rags and apply over burns.
 Sugar and honey also work for burns with honey being especially effective at promoting new skin growth and stopping infections.
 Use both as you would in an open wound above.
 * Treat as an open wound.
 * Replace fluid loss.
 Fluid replacement can be achieved through oral (preferred) and intravenous routes (when resources are available).
 One alternate method through which rehydration can be achieved is through the rectal route.
 Fluids do not need to be sterile, only purified.
 A person can effectively absorb approximately 1 to 1.5 liters per hour by using a tube to deliver fluids into the rectal vault.
-* Maintain airway.
+* Maintain open airway.
 * Treat for shock.
 * Consider using morphine, unless the burns are near the face.

 ### ENVIRONMENTAL INJURIES

-Heatstroke, hypothermia, diarrhea, and intestinal parasites are environmental injuries you could face in a survival situation.
-Read and follow the guidance provided below.
+Heatstroke, hypothermia, diarrhea, and intestinal parasites are environmental concerns you could face in a survival situation.

 **HEATSTROKE**